dciabrin/undercloud_ha_containers/README.md

     # ./undercloud_ha_containers/setup-env.sh
     ...
     Setup done.
-Run build-kolla-images.sh before deploying your containers
+Adapt /root/tripleo-heat-templates/roles_data_undercloud.yaml and type /root/run.sh to deploy your containers

-Pull Kolla images for a few Openstack services and rebuild the images for the core HA services
+If you want to manually rebuild the kolla images for core HA services

     # ./undercloud_ha_containers/build-kolla-images.sh

 Deploy a minimal containerized HA undercloud.
-The deploy command line fails due to the deploy not enabling all openstack services, but the ha cluster is functional.
+You will get a STACK_CREATE complete, which indicates a succesful deployment.

     # $HOME/run.sh
+    [...]
+    2017-07-12 14:18:45Z [undercloud]: CREATE_COMPLETE  Stack CREATE completed successfully

+    Deploy Successful.
+    [...]
     # crm_mon -1

 Further cleanup and redeploy can be done with:

     # $HOME/cleanup.sh
     # $HOME/run.sh